Complaints Procedure In Full | Curtis Parkinson

 We will write to you to inform you of the outcome of the investigation and give you our response.

-If a meeting is held to go through your complaint and to give our response we will write to you to confirm what took place and outcome.
+If a meeting is held to go through your complaint and to give our response, we will write to you to confirm what took place and outcome.

 Review

-If you are still not satisfied with our response, then you must ask us to review our response and you must give reasons why you believe our response is incorrect.
-Without reasons for the review there is nothing for us to do.
-If you need more time to ask for a review then please contact us with your reasons and the extra time required.
+If you are still not satisfied with our response, you must ask us to review our response and you must give reasons why you believe our response is incorrect.

-The time allowed to ask for a review from the date of receipt our original response is - 5 days
+The time allowed to ask for a review from the date of receipt our original response - 5 days

 Review Procedure